Chrps/MapGeneralization/README.md

 [2020/06/17: Master thesis defense & project ended]

-[2021/01/29: Paper submitted & public data/code/models available]
+[2021/01/29: data/code/models available]

+[2021/04/20: Paper accepted at ICIP 2021]

 ## Introduction

-This repository contains the code & links to annotation data for our ICIP 2021 submission: ['Generalizing Doors in Technical Drawings using Graph Neural Networks'](https://arxiv.org/abs/xxx).
-Here, we present how floor plan elements can be recognized by constructing graphs from the primitives in dxf files and performing node classifiation using Graph Neural Networks.
+This repository contains the code & links to annotation data for our ICIP 2021 submission: 'Generalizing Doors in Technical Drawings using Graph Neural Networks'.
+Here, we present how floor plan elements can be recognized by constructing graphs from the primitives in dxf files and performing node classification using Graph Neural Networks.

 ## Requirements

 - OpenCV
 - Python 3
-- pip3 torch pytorch-lightning ezdxf
+- pip3 torch ezdxf

 sudo apt-get install python3-tk